University Catalog

 SOCI 4370.
 SENIOR RESEARCH SEMINAR.
 3 Hours.

 Provides sociology majors with an opportunity to gain practical experience in social research through in-depth participation in a cooperative research project.
-Integrates substantive knowledge with methodological and statistical skills.
+Integrates substantive knowledge with methodological skills.
 Oral, written, and computer application components are included.
-Prerequisite: SOCI 3352 and SOCI 3462 or permission of the instructor.
+Prerequisite: SOCI 3362 or permission of the instructor.

 SOCI 4391.
 CONFERENCE COURSE.
 3 Hours.